pedro-gattai/agarIoCryptoStacksChain/README.md

-# AgarCoin - Trustless Gaming Wagers on Stacks 🎮⚡
+# AgarCrypto - Trustless Gaming Wagers on Stacks 🎮⚡

 **A proof-of-concept infrastructure for secure, verifiable betting in competitive multiplayer games built on Stacks blockchain.**